likhitha-dhanaraju/Shelf-space-optimisation/docker/README.md

 Run the following command in the commandline.</br>

 Change the following: </br>
-1. source - *Path to the inference graph obtained* for both void detector and label detector </br>
+1. source - *Path to the inference graph obtained* for both void detector and label detector* </br>
-2. Make a config file with the follwing contents and add the path accordingly</br> a
+2. Make a config file with the follwing contents and add the path accordingly </br>

 *
 model_config_list: {</br>